TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 22/2 Samuel 22.51.md

 ---

-Great deliverance giveth he to his king, And showeth lovingkindness to his anointed, To David and to his seed, for evermore.
+He gives great deliverance to his king, and shows loving kindness to his anointed, to David and to his seed, forevermore."